-We’re fast approaching Earth Hour and it won’t be long before we’ll be seeing hundreds of millions of people across the world turn out their lights for one hour on 25th March, in a global call for action on climate change.
+We’re fast approaching Earth Hour 2019 and it won’t be long before we’ll be seeing hundreds of millions of people across the world turn out their lights for one hour on March 30, in a global symbol of support for our planet.

-If you’ll be in Wales, but you haven’t decided how you’ll celebrate – fear not!
+If you haven’t decided how you’ll switch off for your world – fear not!
 We’ve come up with 5 exciting things to do…

 1. Go and see a landmark turn off

-Thousands of monumental structures in 178 countries are set to dim their lights for the hour, and Wales is no exception – there are already 35 iconic landmarks and organisations who have pledged their support.
+Thousands of monumental structures across the world are set to dim their lights for the hour, and Wales is no exception.

-In the North, you could brave the night to watch the floodlit fortress, Caernarfon Castle, send its usual glittering reflection in the River Seiont into a still darkness.
+In the North, you could brave the night to watch the floodlit promenade, Llandudno Pier, send its usual glittering reflection into a still darkness.

-Down in the capital, John Lewis, City Hall, Cardiff Castle, Admiral and Principality Stadium will all be hitting their switches.
-With Tŷ Admiral standing proud at 230ft and The Principality Stadium towering 300ft over the Cardiff skyline, a moonlit stroll to an elevated view-point would allow you to spot them disappear into the night.
+Down in the capital, City Hall, Cardiff Castle and the Senedd building will all be hitting their switches.
+A moonlit stroll to an elevated view-point would allow you to spot them disappear into the night.

 Many organisations all over Wales are celebrating Earth Hour with events by moon and candle light on the night.
 Here’s a selection: